Faculty of Humanities, University of Mostar: Organization

 The undergraduate studies of the Faculty of Humanities and Social Sciences cover nine single majors and twelve double majors that can be combined in various ways, so they made 69 different majors.
 The graduate studies have eight single majors and as many double majors, which together combine 38 different majors.
 The Faculty of Humanities also provides additional training in public relations, social work and librarianship.
 Those trainings can be taken by students with college education with during 3rd and 4th academic year of a study.
 Also, the Faculty of Humanities performs graduate doctoral studies in Languages and Cultures in Contact that covers humanities and social sciences, and is divided in seven fields of study: Croatian, English and German studies, Latin language, history, philosophy, information Science and communication Science.

 In the academic year 2013/14, the Faculty of Humanities had more than 3,000 students, which makes it the largest faculty within the University of Mostar.
 It has 219 lecturers, out of which 140 have PhDs.

 The Faculty of Humanities has its dislocated departments in Kiseljak and Orašje.
 Since 2014, the Faculty's department in Kiseljak also teaches political science for undergraduate students, while in Orašje the department has undergraduate and graduate studies of the Croatian language and literature, the journalism and the social work, as well as 1st academic year in the English language and literature and additional training in social work.

-The professional staff that works at the Faculty, except those from the University of Mostar, also comes from the universities in Zagreb, Zadar, Split, Osijek, Sarajevo, as well as respective institutes from Zagreb and Dubrovnik.
+The professional staff that works at the Faculty, except those from the University of Mostar, which also comes from the universities in Zagreb, Zadar, Split, Osijek, Sarajevo, as well as respective institutes from Zagreb and Dubrovnik.